YouTransactor-SAS/mPOS-SDK-IOS/README.md

 ### 5. The Management System

-The management system can be administered by YouTransactor and offers the following services:
+The management system can be administered by JPS and offers the following services:

 - Management of the uCube fleet
 - Deployment of software updates